 A salutary lesson in his youth taught Tolkien that fairy-stories are not only or mainly for children.
 Here I uncover the who, the where and the when.
-Voted best article of 2013 in the inaugural Tolkien Society Awards.
+Voted best article in the inaugural Tolkien Society Awards, 2014.

 The manuscripts of Tolkien’s deeply influential lecture ‘On Fairy-stories’ include a striking anecdote in which that great proponent of Faërie, the author, recalls being put in his place by a small, thoroughly scientifically-minded boy.
 It is an entertaining little nugget, but I would suggest that it is more than that: it identifies a moment in the author’s life which encapsulated for him, even some thirty years later, the defining idea behind his legendarium: that fairy-stories are not solely or primarily for children.
 Here I not only reveal the identity of the boy, but also provide photographs of both child and garden, while offering some thoughts on the date of the incident.